 Nonsteroidal anti-inflammatory drugs

 As pericarditis is associated with chest pain and possibly fever, the first line of treatment would be to relieve the pain and resolve the inflammation that is responsible for the fever.
 Treatment is generally initiated with nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, indomethacin, naproxen, or ketorolac and the patient is advised to rest for about a week or two.
 This regimen is sufficient to encourage recovery in 70–80% of cases.

 If the patient has recently had a heart attack, ibuprofen may be substituted with high-dose aspirin.
-In some situations, a proton pump inhibitor such as omeprazole or pantoprazole may be added in as a protection against gastrointestinal toxicity caused by the NSAIDs in susceptible patients.
+In some situations, a proton pump inhibitor such as omeprazole or pantoprazole may be added as a protection against gastrointestinal toxicity caused by the NSAIDs in susceptible patients.

-If the pain persists and the underlying cause (e.g., an infection) is known, treatment appropriate to the cause must also be begun.
+If the pain persists and the underlying cause (e.g., an infection) is known, a treatment appropriate to the cause must also be begun.
 For instance, if tuberculosis or bacterial infection is the underlying cause, the patient may be given appropriate antibiotics.
 If due to a fungal infection, the patient may require systemic antifungal medication.

 For acute or recurrent pericarditis, the patient may be given a drug called colchicine as an adjunct to NSAID therapy.
 This drug reduces inflammation and the severity of symptoms, as well as decreasing the risk of recurrence.

 Although well-tolerated, colchicine has not yet been officially approved for the prevention of recurrent pericarditis in North America and Europe.
 It is considered unsafe for people who have pre-existing health issues related to the kidney and liver, and also for people who are on certain medications.